 Many issues tenants face are minor and can be easily resolved by common sense or reading a good self-help book like Renters' Rights, by Janet Portman and Marcia Stewart (Nolo).
 Some issues, however, can seriously threaten your enjoyment of your rental -- or worse, your ability to stay in the rental at all.
-In these situations, getting a lawyer's help may be the most effective way to protect your rights.
+In these situations, getting a lawyer's help may be the most effective, albeit costly, way to protect your rights.

 Below is a guide to determining whether you need a tenant lawyer or not.
 If you find yourself in one of the following situations, consider hiring a lawyer.